 palm of this Afghan deminer's hand was saved simply in order

 to avoid making him a potential thief, so a social leper.

 second most common severely disabling injury in demining is

 matter how small the device, if a deminer detonates it without

-eye protection, he has a very high chance of being blinded.
+eye protection, there is a very high chance of eye loss.

-A grain of sand that would not even leave a scar if it hit the
+A grain of hot sand that would not even leave a scar if it hit the

 It is not carbide but hot soot - which is half burnt TNT, mine